probot/probot/README.md

 ## Ideas

 Have an idea for a cool new GitHub App (built with Probot)?
 That's great!
 If you want feedback, help, or just to share it with the world you can do so by [creating an issue in the `probot/ideas` repository](https://github.com/probot/ideas/issues/new)!

+## Summer of Code

+Probot is super excited to be participating in Rails Girls Summer of Code & Google Summer of Code!
+We've written [some documentation on how to get started](https://probot.github.io/docs/summmer-of-code) if you're part of one of these programs.